thegazettedata/harkin-legacy/how-to-saxo.md

 There are also several types of content you can post within the paragraphs.
 They are listed below:

+##Summary
+The template has a grey summary box at the beginning of the first chapter.
+To add text to the box, enter it into the "Summary" field in the story in the Edit UI.
+NOTE: HTML is valid.

+If you'd like to change the header of that box, use the "Pull Quote" field.
+Otherwise, it will default to "Highlights from this story".

 ##Quotes
 Blockquote:
 ```html